 Autonomous soccer mode

 This mode gives the DARwIn-OP2 the ability to follow and kick a soccer ball.
 The head camera will follow the ball while the legs move along to follow.
-While in this mode, the robot may fall.
-This is not an issue because the DARwIn-OP2 is programmed to recover by pulling itself from the floor.

 If the DARwIn-OP2 is in this mode, the LEDs on the back will light up in the sequence: LED 1 (red).